-I have to admit that this is one game I haven’t played, but I’ve been looking at it for years.
-After reading the reviews on Amazon, I’m even more tempted.
-I have one son that would really benefit from having his imagination stretched with these cubes, and I know that my four-year-old daughter would love it.
+I have one son that could really benefit from having his imagination stretched with these cubes, and I know that my four-year-old daughter would love it.
 They sound such like a fun way to develop language skills!

 Ticket to Ride is a great family board game.
 It’s not too complicated for young kids to learn.
 My youngest son could play it when he was seven.